ripped-rooster/Terraform-Associate-Notes/README.md

   - When creation of new resources is not permitted.
   - When not in control of the initial infrastructure creation process.
   - IMPORTANT - Not all providers and resources support Terraform import.
+  - You can import resources into modules as well as the root

 ### Terraform validate